Gould's squid: Biology and life cycle

 Like all squid, the Gould's squid is a predator.
 It eats smaller fish, such as barracudas, as well as other squids, and cannibalism has sometimes been observed.
 Prey is caught by the tentacles, moved towards the head, and then chewed and swallowed by the sharp beak underneath the tentacles.
-Like many other squid, it is eaten by birds, large fish, sharks, and marine mammals.
+Like many other squid, it is eaten by seabirds, large fish, sharks, and marine mammals.

 At around 6 months of age, the squid becomes sexually mature.
 A female squid will store a spermatophore from the male inside of buccal pouches inside of her mouth.
 Eggs become fertilized when they pass through the mouth, and they are then released into the water as a free-floating, jelly-like goo, which hatches into young squids 1–2 months after they are released.
-Both genders will die shortly after they spawn.
+Both genders will die shortly after they spawn, which is known as semelparity.
 Although a definite peak in spawning has been observed from February to March, adults can spawn at any time of the year.

 Uses and fishing

-Gould's squid are commonly caught using jigging (they are considered inedible if caught by trawling) and eaten in Australia and New Zealand.
+Gould's squid are commonly caught using jigging (as they are considered inedible if caught by trawling) and eaten in Australia and New Zealand.
 However, their population swings, short shelf lives, and variable size make them a difficult squid to catch.
 The highest catch ever (7,914 tons) was reported from Japanese fishing boats.
 Since then, that number has generally gone down.
 In 2017, a total of 828 tons of squid were reported to be caught.
 The cause of this decline is unclear.
 However, they are neither considered over-fished nor endangered.